ccao-data/data-architecture/dbt/models/spatial/docs.md

 Sourced from Cook County and City of Chicago data portals, repsectively.

-Note: The suburban municipalities used in this table are *not* from the Cook County Clerk provided geodatabases `location.tax` is derived from.
+Note: The suburban municipalities used in this table are *not* from the Cook County Clerk provided geodatabases `location.political` is derived from.

 **Geometry:** `MULTIPOLYGON`
 {% enddocs %}